-To create ownership and the broadest possible political support, it is crucial to involve and consult other stakeholders such as the business community, social partners and civil society, as well as the national parliament and regional and local authorities.
-These actors should ideally be involved throughout the process and be consulted on i) the identification of key structural challenges and analysis of obstacles to competitiveness and inclusive growth, ii) the reporting on the implementation of the jointly adopted policy guidance and reform measures from previous years, and iii) the identification, prioritisation and formulation of key reforms, in particular those supporting the post COVID-19 recovery.
-At a minimum, a first complete draft of the ERP sections 2 and 5 should be subject to a wide public consultation whereby the draft is made public for a minimum of two weeks.
+To create ownership and the broadest possible political support, it is crucial to involve and consult relevant stakeholders such as the business community, social partners and civil society, as well as the national parliament and regional and local authorities.
+These actors should ideally be involved throughout the process and be consulted on i) the identification of key structural reforms and analysis of obstacles to competitiveness and inclusive growth, ii) the reporting on the implementation of the jointly adopted policy guidance and reform measures from previous years, and iii) the identification, prioritisation and formulation of key reforms.
+At a minimum, a first complete draft of the ERP sections 2 and 5B should be subject to a wide public consultation whereby the draft is made public for a minimum of two weeks.
 Input should be shared with the European Commission in an annex to the ERP.
-This public consultation should be launched no later than 29 November 2022 to allow sufficient time to incorporate comments into the draft.
+This public consultation should be launched no later than 22 November 2024 to allow sufficient time to incorporate comments into the draft that clearly improve the document and provide a short clarification about the rejected comments.
 Adequate consultations with the social partners' organisations in line with the national tripartite consultation mechanisms should take place as well.
+The consultation process could take the form of a debate or workshop, instead of open written portal, where the stakeholders could actually get into the debate and reasoning of their comments with the ERP team.